-Even those non-believers who try to rationalize late night footsteps in their apartment and TVs that turn on by themselves may be stirred by Portland's spooky spirits and spine-tingling stories.
+Even those non-believers who try to rationalize late-night footsteps in their apartment and TVs that turn on by themselves may be stirred by Portland's spooky spirits and spine-tingling stories.

 A private home in North Portland was the scene of a murder/suicide two days before Christmas in 1973.
 Billy Hood violently attacked his wife, Marles Ann, who had fled to the Hood Residence to escape her abusive husband.
 He killed Marles and himself in the house, sparing their five children.

 Marles seemed to enjoy caring for the young girls by tucking them in at night.
 While few people seek out real haunted houses as a place to raise their families, the newest homeowners seem to have found peaceful cohabitation with the spirits by accepting their ghostly presence.

 Double-crossing a gangster is never a good idea, and shortly afterward, Nina was pushed to her death down an elevator shaft, according to the local legend.
 Pizzeria patrons report sightings of Nina in a black dress, and some even get a whiff of her perfume.

 Men were often sold cheaply to ship captains for labor, and the ladies were forced into a life like Nina's.
-This spooky setting is home to many ghosts who suffered in the tunnels and even died there.
+This spooky setting is said to be home to many ghosts who suffered in the tunnels and even died there.

-Among their number is the shanghaied crew of the Jennifer Jo, all of whom died as the ship sunk.
+Among their number is the crew of the Jennifer Jo, all of whom died as the ship sunk.
 Visitors to the tunnel have reported being touched by a wet hand.
-Mobsters, barmen, and the trafficked souls are all said to be lurking here in despair or as a punishment for their evil ways, depending on which ghost story you believe.
+Mobsters, barmen and the trafficked souls are all said to be lurking here in despair or as a punishment for their evil ways, depending on which ghost story you believe.

 What is it about ghost stories and hotels that seem to go hand-in-hand?
 A good scare in a hotel, or the mention of ghosts roaming its halls, seems to provide instant street cred and lure in curious guests anxious to explore the haunts up close.

 Portland's Benson Hotel is unique in that all of its ghost sightings seem to be friendly spirits.
-The original owner, Simon Benson, is often seen descending the staircase, checking in on service, and even intentionally spilling the alcoholic drinks he disapproved of.
+The original owner, Simon Benson, is often seen descending the staircase, checking in on service and even intentionally spilling the alcoholic drinks he disapproved of.

-Other ghostly residents include a lady dressed in white roaming the halls, and another lady in a turquoise dress wearing red rings who is often reflected in the mirror.
+Other ghostly residents include a lady dressed in white roaming the halls and another lady in a turquoise dress wearing red rings who is often reflected in the mirror.
 Perhaps checking in and ordering a few drinks will lure Mr. Benson out to put an end to your happy hour.